WPCD-Workflows/documentation/source/introduction.rst

 Achievements
 ============

-During the first phase of the EU-IM, surveys and cross-verification of the available European models and numerical codes were performed within the individual IMPs and the data-structure was extensively discussed and defined.
+During the first phase of the EU-IM effort, surveys and cross-verification of the available European models and numerical codes were performed within the individual integrated modelling projects and the data-structure was extensively discussed and defined.
 Equilibrium, linear MHD stability, core transport and RF wave propagation, as well as the poloidal field systems and a few diagnostics were the first topics addressed.
 Data structures have been finalised for these and then expanded to address, among others, non-linear MHD, edge physics, turbulence and neutral beam propagation.
-In parallel to the development of the physics concepts, EU-IM developed the tools to manipulate the data structure and use it in fully flexible and modular simulation workflows.
-The EU-IM database contains machine descriptions from JET, Tore Supra, MAST, FTU, FAST, AUG, ITER as well as some experimental data from Tore Supra and JET.
+In parallel to the development of the physics concepts, the EU-IM effort developed the tools to manipulate the data structure and use it in fully flexible and modular simulation workflows.
+The EU-IM database contains machine descriptions from JET, Tore Supra, MAST, (as well as FTU, FAST), AUG, ITER, JT-60SA as well as some experimental data from Tore Supra (WEST) and JET.
 The EU-IM futher achieved the development of the first release version of a fully modular and versatile simulator, the ETS, with all the essential functionalities.
 The validation of the ETS simualtor started in 2010 against the state-of-the-art transport codes and